shravanipalivela/mobile-coding-challenge/README.md

 4. **Listing ID**:
    The listing ID is retrieved from a different module.
 It is passed as an input parameter in the remote data source to the API request.

+## Future Implementations For App

+1. Room database - to avoid multiple calls to the API.
+The data can then be retrieved into the repository.
+During internet connection issues, the data in the local database can be used as a fallback.

 ---

 ## Testing Approach